lailalm/simple-reddit/README.md

 ## Functionality
 #### Basic
 - [x] Maintain a list of topics and its upvotes/downvotes
 - [x] Allow the user to submit topics.
-With limited string that does not exceed 255 characters.
+With limited string that does not exceed 255 characters
-- [x] Always show a list of top 20 topics (sorted by upvotes, descending and if the same by downvotes, increasing)
+- [x] Always show a list of top 20 topics (sorted by upvotes, descending.
+If the upvotes have same value, it will be sorted by downvotes, increasing)
-- [x] In-memory data structure using redux.
+- [x] In-memory data structure using redux
-- [x] Test
+- [x] Testing

 #### Additional
-- [x] Generate 10 or 20 new topics
+- [x] Generate/Add 10 or 20 new generated random topics
 - [x] Clear all the topics